-Switzerland has a sophisticated and highly efficient train network that connects the majority of major cities and towns.
+Switzerland has a sophisticated and highly efficient train network connecting most major cities and towns.
 Connections between trains, buses, and boats are orchestrated so that transfers are a breeze and no time is lost waiting.
-The Swiss Travel System makes it simple to travel throughout the country without the need for a car.
+The Swiss Travel System makes it simple to travel throughout the country without needing a car.

 By choosing trains as your main mode of transport, you can easily change your plans and adapt to the weather (or your mood.)
-This allows you to be spontaneous and make the most of your trip, without the stress of having to stick to a strict schedule.
+This allows you to be spontaneous and make the most of your trip without the stress of sticking to a strict schedule.